http://lohsomabsu.wordpress.com/

 obofym.wordpress.com

-Proto.in , a premiere platform for startups, will be hosting a special forum at the Great Lakes Institute of Management in Chennai where 15 companies would get an exclusive opportunity to pitch their businesses before VCs, entrepreneurs and industry ...
+Indiatimes reaches out to young entrepreneurs with Proto.in Economic Times Proto.in , a premiere platform for startups, will be hosting a special forum at the Great Lakes Institute of Management in Chennai where 15 companies would get an exclusive opportunity to pitch their businesses before VCs, entrepreneurs and industry ... |

 Monday, July 4, 2011